-Toilet hygiene and odour levels.
+Toilet hygiene and odor levels.
 Reduce pilferage in stores

-Hospital monitoring made easy Improving customer experience includes that of looking at the hygiene and odour levels in public and private services industry.
-We have long range wireless sensor solutions which detect people movement at washrooms, their cleanliness, presence of odour gases, water levels, automatic lighting controls etc that would significantly prevent diseases and improve hygiene and improve consumer experience.
+Hospital monitoring made easy Improving the patient experience (patient tracking systems) includes that of looking at the hygiene and odor levels in the public and private services industry.
+We have long-range wireless sensor solutions that detect people’s movement in washrooms, their cleanliness, presence of odor gases, water levels, automatic lighting controls, etc that would significantly prevent diseases and improve hygiene and improve the consumer experience.

 Surgical site infections cause significant morbidity and mortality in the postoperative period.
-Opening of the operating room door disrupts its filtered atmosphere, increasing contamination above the wound.
+The opening of the operating room door disrupts its filtered atmosphere, increasing contamination above the wound.
 We conducted a study of traffic in the operating room as a risk for infections.
-This is an observational study of recorded behaviours in the operating room.
-Data collected included number of people entering/exiting, the role of these individuals, and the cause for the event.
+This is an observational study of recorded behaviors in the operating room.
+Data collected included the number of people entering/exiting, the role of these individuals, and the cause for the event.
 A total of 3071 door openings were recorded in 28 cases.
 Traffic varied from 19 to 50 events per hour across specialties – according to a study

-Multi functional wireless sensor modules deployed in operaton theater can help monitor various parameters such as temperature, humidity, door opening, intruder detection to aid infection control.
+Multifunctional wireless sensor modules deployed in operation theater can help monitor various parameters such as temperature, humidity, door opening, intruder detection to aid infection control.

-Deployment of sensors that detect alcohol vapours , or radiofrequency identification to determine whether Hand Hygiene has occurred.
-In one study, each nurse wore a credit card-sized badge containing a solid-state metal oxide semiconductor that detects alcohol vapours (whereas, we deploy long range sensors) .
+Deployment of sensors that detect alcohol vapors, or radiofrequency identification to determine whether Hand Hygiene has occurred.
+In one study, each nurse wore a credit card-sized badge containing a solid-state metal-oxide semiconductor that detects alcohol vapors (whereas, we deploy long-range sensors) .
 The alcohol sensor in the badge is activated at the doorway to the patient room by a sensor on the doorframe.
 Following the performance of HH with an alcohol-based product, the worker places their hand near the badge sensor.
 If alcohol is detected within 8 s of room entry or exit, the badge light turns green, and it emits a ‘ping’ sound.
 If alcohol is not detected, the badge light turns red, and the badge beeps.